 When installing headlight bulbs, do not touch the glass with your fingers.
-The reason for this is that grease, oil or any other impurities can be carbonized onto the bulb and this can cause damage to the reflector.
+The reason for this is that grease, oil or any other impurities can be carbonized onto the bulb and this could damage the reflector.

 Replacing the bulb for the lights for the luggage and engine compartments